Capture-the-Gacha/gacha-world/docs/README.md

 - **Implementation**:
   - Newman executes integration tests defined in a shared Postman collection.
-  - The integration-test job in our workflow runs all microservices together using Docker Compose.
+  - The integration-test job in our workflow runs all microservices together using the Docker Compose file in the project root.

-The README.md file in the project root contains instructions on how to run both Unit and Integration tests manually.
+The README.md file in the project root contains instructions on how to run both Unit and Integration tests.

 ### Performance Testing